lannah2/MCA-2024/week5.md

 - Lyricist (author of lyrics): Lin Manuel-Miranda

 ## Task 2: Modify your MEI Document According to the Schema that you have Created
-Here, this information has been added to my MEI file:
+This is my MEI file with the updated Metadata: [Updated MEI File](SatisfiedTestXML5.mei)